xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 ## Servers

 Ignite Realtime Community:
-* Version 9.1.0 release 1 of the Openfire [inVerse plugin](https://discourse.igniterealtime.org/t/inverse-openfire-plugin-9-1-0-1-released/91560) was released which enables deployment of the third-party Converse client 37 in Openfire.
+* Version `9.1.0` release 1 of the Openfire [inVerse plugin](https://discourse.igniterealtime.org/t/inverse-openfire-plugin-9-1-0-1-released/91560) was released which enables deployment of the third-party Converse client 37 in Openfire.
-* Version 4.4.0 release 1 of the Openfire [JSXC plugin](https://discourse.igniterealtime.org/t/jsxc-openfire-plugin-4-4-0-1-released/91559) was released which enables deployment the third-party JSXC client 13 in Openfire.
+* Version `4.4.0` release 1 of the Openfire [JSXC plugin](https://discourse.igniterealtime.org/t/jsxc-openfire-plugin-4-4-0-1-released/91559) was released which enables deployment the third-party JSXC client 13 in Openfire.
-* Version 1.2.3 of the Openfire [Message of the Day plugin](https://discourse.igniterealtime.org/t/openfire-message-of-the-day-motd-plugin-version-1-2-3-released/91556) was released and it ships with the German translation to the admin console
+* Version `1.2.3` of the Openfire [Message of the Day plugin](https://discourse.igniterealtime.org/t/openfire-message-of-the-day-motd-plugin-version-1-2-3-released/91556) was released and it ships with the German translation to the admin console
-* Version 1.8.0 of the Openfire [REST API plugin](https://discourse.igniterealtime.org/t/rest-api-openfire-plugin-1-8-0-released/91555/3) was released which adds new endpoints for readiness, liveliness and cluster status.
+* Version `1.8.0` of the Openfire [REST API plugin](https://discourse.igniterealtime.org/t/rest-api-openfire-plugin-1-8-0-released/91555/3) was released which adds new endpoints for readiness, liveliness and cluster status.

 ## Libraries

-[slixmpp 1.8.2](https://lab.louiz.org/poezio/slixmpp/-/releases/slix-1.8.2) has been released.
+[slixmpp `1.8.2`](https://lab.louiz.org/poezio/slixmpp/-/releases/slix-1.8.2) has been released.
 It fixes RFC3920 sessions, improves certificate errors handling, and adds a plugin for XEP-0454 (OMEMO media sharing).

-The mellium.im/xmpp library v0.21.2 has been released!
+The mellium.im/xmpp library `v0.21.2` has been released!
 Highlights include support for [PEP Native Bookmarks](https://xmpp.org/extensions/xep-0402.html), and [entity capabilities](https://xmpp.org/extensions/xep-0115.html).
 For more information, see the [release announcement](https://opencollective.com/mellium/updates/new-release-mellium-im-xmpp-v0-21-2).

 The Mellium Dev Communiqué for April 2022 has also been released and can be found over on [Open Collective](https://opencollective.com/mellium/updates/dev-communique-for-april-2022).
-The big news this month is that the [OMEMO encryption project](https://opencollective.com/mellium/projects/omemo) has received donations totalilng over $100!
+The big news this month is that the [OMEMO encryption project](https://opencollective.com/mellium/projects/omemo) has received donations totaling over $100!

 ## Extensions and specifications